-An individual A Complainant who believes s/he has been unlawfully harassed (see definition in first paragraph) alleges harassment based on a protected class or retaliation may make an informal complaint, either orally or in writing: 1) to a teacher, other employee, or building administrator; 2) directly to one (1) of the Compliance Officers COs; and/or 3) to the Superintendent or other Corporation-level employee.
+An individual who believes s/he has been unlawfully harassed (see definition in first paragraph) A Complainant who alleges harassment based on a protected class or retaliation may make an informal complaint, either orally or in writing to:

+- 1) to a teacher, other employee, or a building administrator; 2) directly to one (1) of the Compliance Officers COs; and/or - 3) to the Superintendent or other Corporation-level employee.

-All informal complaints must be reported to one of the Compliance Officers COs, who will either will facilitate an informal resolution as described below on his/her own or appoint another individual to facilitate an informal resolution.
+All informal complaints must be reported to one (1) of the Compliance Officers COs who will either will facilitate an informal resolution as described below on his/her own, or appoint another individual to facilitate an informal resolution.

-The Corporation's informal complaint procedure is designed to provide employees, other members of the Corporation community or third parties who believe they are being subjected to unlawful harassment (see definition in first paragraph) the Complainant with a range of options designed to bring aimed at bringing about a resolution of their the Complainant's concerns.
-Depending upon the nature of the complaint and the wishes of the individual claiming unlawful harassment, Complainant, informal resolution may involve, but is not be limited to, one or more of the following:
+The Corporation's informal complaint procedure is designed to provide employees, other members of the Corporation community or third parties who believe they are being subjected to unlawful harassment (see definition in first paragraph) the Complainant with a range of options designed to bring about a resolution of their the Complainant's concerns.
+Depending upon the nature of the complaint and the wishes of the individual claiming unlawful harassment Complainant, informal resolution may involve, but is not be limited to, one or more of the following:

-- A. Advising the individual Complainant about how to communicate the unwelcome nature of the behavior to the alleged harasser Respondent. - B. Distributing a copy of the anti-harassment policy as a reminder Policy 1662 Anti-Harassment to the individuals in the school building or office where the individual whose behavior is being questioned Respondent works or attends school. - C. If both parties agree, the Compliance Officer CO may arrange and facilitate a meeting or mediation between the individual claiming harassment Complainant and the individual accused of harassment Respondent to work out a mutual resolution.
+- A. Advising the individual Complainant about how to communicate the unwelcome nature of the behavior to the alleged harasser Respondent. - B. Distributing a copy of the anti-harassment policy Policy 5517 Anti-Harassment as a reminder to the individuals in the school building or office where the individual whose behavior is being questioned Respondent works or attends school. - C. If both parties agree, the Compliance Officer CO may arrange and facilitate a meeting or mediation between the Complainant and the Respondent to work out a mutual resolution between the individual claiming harassment and the individual accused of harassment to work out a mutual resolution.
 Such a meeting is not appropriate in circumstances involving sexual violence.